vinodwaghmare/webapp-memgenx-kiro/KIRO_DEVELOPMENT_SHOWCASE.md

-# 🎃 Kiro Development Showcase - Memory Layer Web App
+# Kiro Development Showcase - Memory Layer Web App

-**Built with Kiro AI IDE for Kiroween 2025**
+**Built with Kiro AI IDE for 2025**

 This document serves as the main entry point to understand how this entire web app was built using Kiro AI IDE.